Equity versus fixed income: the predictive power of bank surveys#

 Naive PnL#

-As before with fixed income return we create naive PnL using bank surveys as signals and equity returns as target.
+As before, with fixed income returns, we create naive PnL using bank surveys as signals and equity returns as target.
 Please see here for details NaivePnl() class

 dix = dict_eqbk